anagamori/Fink2014-model/README.md

 ## File
 1. biomechanical_model.m
 ## Model Descriptions
 The model is simulated using its state-space representation.
-Note that the model is dimensionless except for time.
+Inputs to flexor and extensor, I_e and I_f, are converted into extensor and flexor torque, T_e and T_f, which drive joint angle kinematics, theta and theta_dot.
+Note that the model variables are dimensionless except for time.
 All parameters are the same as those in Fink et al., (2014).
-Feedback gain (h) and delay (t_delay) can be adjusted.
+Feedback gain (h) and delay (t_delay) can be adjusted to manipulate effects of sensory feedback on joint kinematics.

 <img src="https://latex.codecogs.com/svg.image?\bg_white&space;\dot{\textbf{x}}&space;=&space;A\textbf{x}&space;&plus;&space;A_{1}\textbf{x}&space;&plus;&space;B\textbf{u}" title="\bg_white \dot{\textbf{x}} = A\textbf{x} + A_{1}\textbf{x} + B\textbf{u}" />